 - Final Details: Most projects must organize the project data in a format that can be referenced in the future.
 As-built plans, project document archives, and the like must be produced as part of the project budget.
 This ensures future projects are not burdened with excessive costs associated with searching for previous project information.

 - Liabilities: Warranties, insurance coverage, and bonds must be put in place as needed depending on the project.
 The final product must be inspected to ensure it meets the requirements of the various legal agencies.

 - Release of Resources: All project resources must be formally released to their respective organizations.
 This includes the people, equipment, tools, and any other item that is no longer required.
 If the resources need to be sold, this can be an important project budget consideration.

-- Lessons Learned: A formal lessons learned database is almost essential to a strong project management foundation for any organization.
-A good lessons learned summary should be no more than 1 page long (because it should be quick to glean the information).
+- Lessons Learned: A formal lessons learned database is virtually essential for any organization.
+A good lessons learned summary should be no more than 1 page long (because it should be quick to glean the important information from it).
 It should contain a description of problems and how they were rectified, cost information for resources that were purchased, actual resource usage and/or efficiency, and any other information the project manager feels necessary to pass on to future projects.

 Project Closure Report

 It is important to create a Project Closure Report upon completion of the project.
 This report should contain:

 - The scope statement, including the original and final scope and a discussion of how and why it has changed.

 - Original and final budget information, including a discussion of how and why it has changed.